kateviloria/smoker-status/README.md

     - specific phrases to search for typically considered if it would appear in a larger dataset (is it a common saying? is it something that will be regularly used/said by doctors?)

 - **most difficult label: smoker**
-    - considered implementing a rule that if it didn't have a label yet and it includes 'smoking', 'smoker', 'smoke' (more "present" words) to label as Smoker, but opted against to preserve precision
+    - considered implementing a rule that if it didn't have a label yet and it includes 'smoking', 'smoker', 'smoke' (more "present" words) to label as Smoker, but opted against it to preserve precision

+----
 ### Edge Cases
-----
 - any time a text speaks about smoking another substance
 - 34464 - have both 'current smoker' and 'married current smoker'
 - ppd rule won't work with the ** around numbers, if corrected should work
 - Former Smoker: 'quit A_NUMBER TEMPORAL_WORD ago' - might have quit another drug

+----
 ### Concerns & Things To Refine
-----
 - smoke-related word as an indicator of smoke status only appearing once
     - some rules rely on a smoke-related word appearing only once (thought it would be okay for now since medical notes are meant to be concise and terse), especially the code/rules that find exact phrases
     - Unknown rule relies on finding "smoker in the household" where "smoker" is only used once